philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 To avoid the above anti-patterns, keep the following principles in mind:

-* Avoid complex CSS selectors in your stylesheets and JavaScript files.
+* Favor component classes over complex CSS selectors in both CSS and JavaScript.
 * Style components based on what they are, not where they are.
 * Don't use the same class for both style and behavior.
 * Differentiate state styles from default styles.